A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Introduction

 Multiple approaches have been proposed for reducing the time spent by SUs on sensing the channels.
-Two popular approaches available in the literature are to optimize (a) Channel Selection: rank the channels in an order such that the probability of finding a free channel with reduced number of sensing is high \cite{jiang2009optimal,canavitsas2013white,khan2013autonomous} and (b) Optimize inter-sensing interval: calculate inter-sensing interval for each of the channels based on the available PU traffic statistics and sense at these intervals instead of sensing the channel at the start of every transmission \cite{pei2007sensing,oksanen2015order,senthilmurugan2017optimal}.
+Two of the popular approaches available in literature are to optimize (a) Channel Selection: the channels are ranked such that a channel which has a higher probability of being idle is selected first for sensing \cite{jiang2009optimal,canavitsas2013white,khan2013autonomous} and (b) Optimize inter-sensing interval: inter-sensing interval is calculated for each of the channels based on the available PU traffic statistics and the channels are sensed at these intervals instead of sensing the channel at the start of every frame \cite{pei2007sensing,oksanen2015order,senthilmurugan2017optimal}.

 The channel selection problem in CRNs has been widely studied by formalizing it as a Reinforcement Learning (RL) problem.
 This includes posing it as a Multi-Armed Bandit (MAB) problem \cite{jouini2009multi,jouini2010upper,liu2010distributed,zhu2016multi}, applying Q-Learning \cite{van2011cooperative,hosey2009q} etc. Another popular approach followed for channel selection in CRN is combinatorial bandits \cite{gai2010learning,gai2011combinatorial} where each combination of channel allocation is seen as an action.
 In \cite{bonnefoi2017multi}, a comparison study of different MAB algorithms is presented in the context of spectrum access in IoT networks.
-Empirical results show that application of MAB algorithms to IoT networks is able to improve the successful transmission probabilities even in the case of dynamically changing channel conditions.
-However all these works assume that the channel has to be sensed every frame before data transmission.
-These methods do not leverage the fact that there are multiple SUs and the system can learn about the PU traffic by combining the sensing information from all the SUs and exploit the learned information to optimize the inter-sensing interval across on each channel.
+However, the channel has to be sensed before the transmission of every frame.
+The alternate approach to reduce the number of sensing operations required by the SUs and improve the system throughput is to optimize the inter-sensing interval by estimating the idle period of the PU.
+The work in \cite{pei2007sensing} proposes a framework for calculating the optimal frame duration for SUs to maximize the throughput while keeping the collision probability to PUs within a limit for an exponential traffic model.
+Later, \cite{senthilmurugan2017optimal} showed that PU traffic patterns can be best approximated with heavy tailed distributions and provided an optimal inter-sensing interval policy for HED traffic model.
+However, the parameters of primary channel were a requirement in the above works; this is not usually known to the SUs.